QueenieCplusplus/Amor/README.md

             REGION=`echo "$META_REGION_STRING" | awk -F/ '{print $4}'`
             sed -i "s|region-here|$REGION|" index.php

-* 2.2, click on "networking" tab, to config its network properties.
+* 2.2, click on "networking" tab, to config its network properties, and wait for the instance template to be created.

             Property	  Value (type value or select option as specified) Network	  default